bveitch/AlgoExperiments/README.md

 F[2]=1,
 F[n+1]=F[n] + F[n-1]

 This is O(n) in time using a procedural loop.
-There are faster ways. the suprise here was that C++'s in built 'pow' function doesnt seem optimum, so O(log_2 n) running times were missed.
+There are faster ways, eg, see Wilf, 'GeneratingFunctionology' page 11. the suprise here was that C++'s in built 'pow' function doesnt seem optimum, so O(log_2 n) running times were missed.
 A fast powering trick was included for this purpose.